Pomeranians are so cute and fluffy but, are Pomeranians aggressive?

 Why Is My Pomeranian Only Aggressive Towards Strangers

-Dogs that are aggressive towards strangers are often acting out in a response to fear or territory protection.
+Dogs that are aggressive towards strangers are often acting out in response to fear or territory protection.

 Being around strangers can make many dogs nervous and prone to an aggressive response in order to communicate to that stranger that they are uncomfortable.